bringg/teleport/rfd/0203-database-healthchecks.md

             interval: 30s
             timeout: 5s

-### Agent behavior
+### DB agent behavior

-When an agent begins proxying a database that has health checks enabled, the agent will start a health checker for that database and set its health status to `init`.
+When a DB agent begins proxying a database that has health checks enabled, the agent will asynchronously start a health checker for that database.

 When the agent gathers up info for its `db_server` heartbeat, it will get the current health status of the database from its health checker.